-- Full papers must have original and significant contribution in order to be accepted.
+- Full papers must have original and significant contributions in order to be accepted.
 All papers will be rigorously peer-reviewed by reviewers selected by the program committee.

-- Final full papers must be submitted using the IMR Templates.
+- Final full papers must be submitted using the SIAM two-column template.
 Final papers will not be accepted in any other format.

 - A completed “authorization to publish” or copyright agreement form will be required after acceptance of your paper.
 Details will be sent to authors of accepted papers.

-Authors must use the IMR Templates for all submissions, while strictly following the guidelines provided above for each submission type.
+Authors must use the SIAM two-column template for all submissions, while strictly following the guidelines provided above for each submission type.

 The review process this year will be double blind.
 Please follow these guidelines:

-- Do not include author names or affiliations anywhere in the manuscript, or in any Supplementary Information files (or in any file names).
+- Do not include author names or affiliations anywhere in the manuscript, or in any supplementary material (or in any file names).

 - Do not include any author names in the Acknowledgments section in the manuscript on submission (though please do include information about funding).
 Author names can be added to the Acknowledgments section after completion of the peer-review process.